danielharrell/open-eyes-lect-2017-18/Open.md

 there is another sense, I want to suggest, in which the word gives us just one thing to wonder about.
-And this is by analogy, borrowing from Aristotle again, to the one thing we can wonder about when we encounter, as if for the first time, wooden figures come to life; or the sun reverse course one day in the sky; or the diagonal of a square escape measure by any part, no matter how small, of the side.[^AristotleWonder.]
+And this is by analogy, borrowing from Aristotle again, to the one thing we can wonder about when we encounter, as if for the first time, wooden figures come to life; or the sun reverse course one day in the sky; or the diagonal of a square escape measure by any part of its side, no matter how small.[^AristotleWonder.]
 The wonder, in each case, is how such a thing is possible.
 Once we learn how, we can give what we encounter a name, like "marionette", or "solstice", or "incommensurable."
 But names like this, once they become words we inherit rather than originate, can just as well discourage understanding as display it, and identify what we don't yet know as if we do.

 The word "open", I suspect, is just such a name.
 Behind it, or beneath it, lies a problem, a paradox, to make us wonder